 The benefits of adding an authorized user aren’t just restricted to bonus points.

-- Earn more points – If you have more than one card spending from the same account, purchases made by the additional cardholder earns points for your account.
-If you have more than one family member added as an AU, you can ensure all household spending is earning points for your account.
+- Earn more points: Purchases made by the additional cardholders earn points for the primary account.
+When adding more than one family member as an authorized user, you can ensure all household spending is earning points for your account.
 The downside to this?
-You’re responsible for paying back everything the household spends…
+You’re responsible for paying back everything the household spends.

-- Allows you to transfer points to AU’s – The major banks have tightened guidelines on transferring points to other accounts, but by adding an authorized user, you can sometimes sidestep the tighter restrictions.
-For example, it’s possible to move Amex Membership Rewards to someone else's frequent flyer account, but only if that person is an authorized user on your Membership Rewards earning card.
+- Allows you to transfer points to authorized users: The major banks have tightened guidelines on transferring points to other people's accounts.
+By adding an authorized user, you can sometimes sidestep the tighter restrictions.
+For example, it’s possible to move Amex Membership Rewards to someone else's frequent flyer account, but only if that person is an authorized user on your Membership Rewards-earning card — and only if they have been on the account for at least 90 days.

-- Helps meet minimum spend and status bonuses – Adding an authorized user can help you meet the minimum spend on new cards sooner with more than one person charging to the account.
-It can also help you achieve some of the harder to reach elite status bonuses like the Platinum Elite Status bonus on the Ritz-Carlton Card, which requires $75K in purchases charged to the card to attain Platinum and keep it for the next year.
-Remember, Ritz-Carlton Platinum = Marriott Platinum
+- Helps meet minimum spend and status bonuses: Adding an authorized user can help you meet the minimum spend on new cards sooner with more than one person charging to the account.
+It can also help you achieve spending bonuses on a card, such as earning a free night after spending $15,000 on the Hilton Honors American Express Surpass® Card or The World of Hyatt Credit Card.

-- Boost AU cardholders' credit score – If someone close to you is just starting out on their credit journey, you can add them as an authorized user, and they’ll get a kickback from your higher credit score and the length of your credit history.
+- Boost authorized user cardholders' credit score: If someone close to you is just starting out on their credit journey, you can add them as an authorized user.
+In exchange, they’ll get a kickback from your higher credit score and the length of your credit history.

-- Purchase & travel protections extend to AU accounts – The majority of rewards cards extend the extensive purchase and travel protections offered with the card to authorized users, provide a cost-effective way of covering family members and those close to you.
+- Purchase and travel protections extend to authorized user accounts: The majority of rewards cards extend the built-in purchase and travel protections to authorized users.
+This provides a cost-effective way of covering family members and those close to you.

 It should go without saying, but we’ll say it anyway.
-You are responsible for any charges incurred by authorized users, and their actions can potentially impact your credit score.
-Only sign up an authorized user if you have complete faith and trust in the person.
+You are responsible for any charges incurred by authorized users.
+Be mindful that their actions can potentially impact your credit score.
+Only add an authorized user if you have complete faith and trust in the person.

-- Authorized users cannot get the same card themselves as a primary cardmember and receive any associated bonus.
+Some people think Authorized users cannot get the same card themselves as a primary cardmember if they're listed as on authorized user on that card for someone else's account.
+Others believe you can't receive a welcome bonus for opening a credit card after you've been on authorized user on that type of card.
 This is 100% false.
 Being an authorized user on someone else's card account does not preclude you from receiving a bonus on your own account for which you separately applied.
-So, if you're added as an authorized user on the United℠ Explorer Card account of someone else, that does not preclude you from applying for a card account on your own and receiving the current signup bonus.
+So, if you're added as an authorized user on someone else's The New United℠ Explorer Card, for example, you can still apply for the card and receive the welcome bonus.

 There are some other myths out there, but this is by far the biggest misconception.